 Examinations for language positions are held on a more ad hoc basis.
 Candidates for translator positions are required to translate from at least two of the six official UN languages (English, French, Arabic, Chinese, Russian and Spanish).
 Interpreters are required to interpret simultaneously into one of the official languages and must have full auditory comprehension of at least two others.
 See the Career Briefing on ‘Translating and Interpreting’ for more details.

-More senior ‘entry’ level P/3 posts with the UN require an advanced university degree and five years or more professional experience relevant to the job for which you are applying.
+More senior ‘entry’ level positions with the UN usually require an advanced university degree and five years or more professional experience relevant to the job for which you are applying.
 For mid-career and senior level positions, progressively responsible work experience is required.
 Individual bodies within the UN system each have their own recruitment notices that can be accessed via their specific websites.

 The Junior Professional Officer (JPO) Programme is administered by the JPO Service Centre (JPOSC) for the following organisations: